 |For folks unfamiliar with the rules and regulations regarding the collection of fossil specimens and other resources on Public Lands, visit the informative Bureau of Land Management (BLM) online brochures, Fossils On America's Public Lands and Collecting On Public Lands.|

 I first learned of this particular fossil-bearing district, by the way, from a citation in a United States Geological Survey Bulletin.
 Here is a partial quote of that original citation: "Discussion of potassium-argon ages of some western Tertiary floras.
 Sample of Chicken Creek Formation is from a 20-foot bed of biotite rhyolite ash 5 feet above uppermost of 10 florules that comprise the Bull Run Flora.
 Radiometric age of 35.2 million years indicates this florule is basal Chadronian or transitional Eo-Oligocene and the florules stratigraphically below it are Duchesnean or latest Eocene."
-Note that, by the current Geologic Time Chart in use among most paleontologists, the Oligocene Epoch of the Tertiary Period began 38 million years ago--hence, the fossil floras preserved in the Chicken Creek Formation can be faithfully assigned to the early portion of the Oligocene.
+Note that, by the current Geologic Time Chart in use among most paleontologists, the Oligocene Epoch of the Tertiary Period began about 34 million years ago--hence, the fossil floras preserved in the Chicken Creek Formation can be faithfully assigned to the late portions of the Eocene.

 Some collectors thrive on the opportunity to open up a fossil quarry in a productive plant-bearing region, choosing to concentrate their efforts at one or perhaps two favorable locations.
 Other fossil plant seekers prefer to "hit and miss," as it were, hiking over the outcrops and collecting specimens from surface exposures.
 Both methods will net many well-preserved remains here, but if you choose to undertake a major quarrying excavation, be sure to open up your fossil pit at a site well-removed from the main dirt roads.
 While it is certainly permissible to dig a bit in the roadcuts, be careful not to probe through a great quantity of shales, tossing the debris back onto the roads.